remkoj/content-cloud-webhooks/README.md

 In the case of interfaces *which are injected*, the default is in parentheses.
 This injection occurs (and can be changed) in `WebhooksInit`.

+These are listed roughly in the order of invocation.

 ### IWebhookManager (WebhookManager)

 This exposes the event handlers that Content Cloud calls when events are raised, and calls the factories to generate the webhooks it will place in queue.